sandiegojs/vanilla-browser-docs/docs/manipulate.md

 var removeSkillHandler = function(evt) {}
 ```

-When the minus button is clicked, you'll remember from the event section that the minus button element becomes the `currentTarget` on the event object passed in as the first argument to our handler.
+When the minus button is clicked the minus button element becomes the `currentTarget` on the event object passed in as the first argument to our handler.

 If we have a handle on the minus button, then we can select the `parentNode` to get the group of elements that makes up a single skill.
 And if we can do that, then we can call [`remove()`][remove-node] do remove the node from the DOM.